Mattia46/firstMonth/ruby.md

 So Ruby is an all purpose programming language, in short a language that lets you program anything you can imagine ( _you can even create iPhone and iPad applications with Ruby!_ ).
 On top of that it is a beautiful and simple language that lets you write elegant code.

 So you already know some Ruby because in preparation for your interview you completed [Chris Pine's Learn To Program book](https://pine.fm/LearnToProgram/) up to chapter 8 and the [Codecademy Ruby Track](http://www.codecademy.com/tracks/ruby).

-If it has been a long time since you read the Learn To Program book, or did the Codecademy Ruby Track then we recommend that you re-do them in order to ensure their contents are up to date in your mind.
-And when we say do, in the case of the Learn To Program, **it is absolutely critical that you not only read, but type out every code example out yourself** and run them via the command line, or using the [interactive ruby interpreter (IRB)](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell).
-You must actively type the code in order to learn at the most accelerated rate.
+*If it has been a long time since you had your interview, please do one of the basic tutorials listed below before moving on to the first Ruby challenge.*

 The next three weeks you will be working hard to understand as much Ruby as possible.
 Please refer to the [learning objectives](learning_objectives.md) for the base level you **must** achieve.

 You may also find the following resources helpful to get yourself ready:

 ## Pills
 Strings, Arrays and Hashes are the three data classes that you will be likely to use more than any other.
 These pills give a basic overview, but we recommend that you strive to learn every available method for all 3 classes.